Skip to content

 Do You Know Your AED Expiry Dates?
 Why Pad and Battery Management Could Save a Life

-Automated External Defibrillators (AEDs) are designed to save lives — but only if they are fully operational when needed.
-One of the most common reasons AEDs fail in an emergency is expired or compromised consumables, such as electrode pads or batteries.
+Automated External Defibrillators (AEDs) are designed to save lives, but only if they are fully operational when needed.
+One of the most common reasons AEDs fail during an emergency is expired or compromised consumables such as electrode pads or batteries.

 So, do you know your AED’s expiry dates?